Luke1836/Menu-responsive/README.md

-#Restaurent Menu
+Restaurant Menu <br />
-This is a small frontend project using HTML, CSS, and javascript.<br />
+This is a small front-end project using HTML, CSS, and javascript.<br />
-It is a menu site which is user friendly.
+It is a menu site that is user-friendly.